 When a patient initially presents in crisis, support is usually provided within 24 hours.
 The goal is to keep the patient at home with daily support and to avoid medication.
 If medication is started, that’s only supposed to happen after three team meetings.

-Open Dialogue is standard practice n Western Lapland.
-Beyond Finland, Open Dialogue has made its way to the UK, and there’s a training program available in the US.
+Open Dialogue is standard practice in Western Lapland.
+Beyond Finland, the model has made its way to the UK, and there’s a training program available in the US.

 Does it work?